 Glee has love triangles for the kids AND the adults.
 The kids are Finn, Rachel, and Quinn while the adults are Will, Terri (Will's wife), and Emma.

 The Will/Terri/Emma triangle has been (mostly) resolved because Will found out Terri was faking her pregnancy and promptly divorced her.
 The Finn/Quinn/Rachel triangle was resolved as well as Finn learned the baby wasn't his.
-The second triangle was replaced with a Rachel/Finn/Jesse triangle though
+The second triangle was replaced with a Rachel/Finn/Jesse triangle until Jesse was written out of the show.

 In the season 1 of Heroes, the triangle of Peter, Simone and Isaac was epic and led to catastrophic consequences.